kurnakovv/ExceptionExtensions/ReadMe.md

 </div>

 # Description
-<b>ExceptionExtensions</b> is a open source library with useful methods for working with exceptions
+<b>ExceptionExtensions</b> is open source library with useful methods for working with exceptions